-• We can define the log-odds ratio as follows:
+• We can define a log-odds ratio as follows:

-- The log-odds ratio is a means (threshold) for deciding which of two alternative hypotheses is most likely - "Zero-crossing" measure: - If the log-odds ratio is > 0 then the numerator (Fair coin) is more likely - if the log-odds ratio is < 0 then the denominator (Biased coin) is more likely - They are equally likely if the log-odds ratio = 0
+- The log-odds ratio is a means (threshold) for deciding which of two alternative hypotheses is most likely - "Zero-crossing" measure: - a.
+If the log-odds ratio is > 0 then the numerator (Fair coin) is more likely - b. if the log-odds ratio is < 0 then the denominator (Biased coin) is more likely - c.
+They are equally likely if the log-odds ratio = 0

-Log-odds over a sliding window
+Log-odds Ratio over a sliding window

-• Given a sequence of length n, consider the log-odds ratio of a sliding window of length $w \ll n$
+Given a sequence of length n, consider the log-odds ratio of a sliding window of length w << n